Shadow Man (Tim Berne album)

-Shadow Man is an album by American composer and saxophonist Tim Berne's band Snakeoil which was released on the ECM label in 2013.
+Shadow Man is an album by American composer and saxophonist Tim Berne's band Snakeoil, recorded in January 2013 and released on ECM in October later that year.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4 stars and stated "Shadow Mans experiment, in trying to capture Snakeoil's live performance in detail and dynamic, is not only successful, it reveals this band at a peak of instinctive, intuitive creativity and imagination".
+The AllMusic review by Thom Jurek awarded the album 4 stars and stated "Shadow Mans experiment, in trying to capture Snakeoil's live performance in detail and dynamic, is not only successful, it reveals this band at a peak of instinctive, intuitive creativity and imagination."

 Writing in The Guardian, John Fordham commented "mingling wide-interval melodies that sometimes sound like contemporary classical music and sometimes trampling funk, quiet solos or intimate duets, tonal contrasts (warm clarinet lyricism, glimmering vibraphones, free-jazz sax wailing), dynamic percussion and unrelenting eventfulness.
-It's edgy, pattern spinning contemporary music, but austere it certainly is not".
+It's edgy, pattern spinning contemporary music, but austere it certainly is not."